Italian Chapel

-The Italian Chapel is a highly ornate Catholic chapel on Lamb Holm in the Orkney Islands.
-It was built during World War II by Italian prisoners of war, who were housed on the previously uninhabited island while they constructed the Churchill Barriers to the east of Scapa Flow.
+The Italian Chapel is a highly ornate Catholic chapel on Lamb Holm in Orkney, Scotland.
+It was built during the Second World War by Italian prisoners of war, who were housed on the previously uninhabited island while they constructed the Churchill Barriers to the east of Scapa Flow.
 Only the concrete foundations of the other buildings of the prisoner-of-war camp survive.
 The chapel was not completed until after the end of the war, and was restored in the 1960s and again in the 1990s.
-It is a popular tourist attraction, and a category A listed building.
+It is a popular tourist attraction, and a Category A listed building.

 It is in the Roman Catholic Parish of Our Lady & St Joseph in Orkney, part of the Roman Catholic Diocese of Aberdeen.
 Mass is held in the chapel on the first Sunday of the summer months (April–September).

 Construction

-550 Italian prisoners of war, captured in North Africa during World War II, were brought to Orkney in 1942.
-They worked on the construction of the Churchill Barriers, four causeways created to block access to Scapa Flow.
+550 Italian prisoners of war, captured in North Africa during the Second World War, were brought to Orkney in 1942.
+They worked on the construction of the Churchill Barriers, four causeways created to block sea access to Scapa Flow.
 200 were based at Camp 60 on Lamb Holm.
 In 1943, Major Thomas Pyres Buckland, Camp 60's new commandant, and Father Gioacchino Giacobazzi, the camp's Catholic priest, agreed that a place of worship was required.

 The chapel was constructed from limited materials by the prisoners in the form of a tin tabernacle, and comprises two Nissen huts joined end-to-end.
 The corrugated interior was then covered with plasterboard and the altar and altar rail were constructed from concrete left over from work on the barriers.
-Most of the interior decoration was done by Domenico Chiocchetti, a prisoner from Moena.
-He painted the sanctuary end of the chapel and fellow-prisoners decorated the entire interior.
+Most of the interior decoration was done by Domenico Chiocchetti, a prisoner from Moena in Trentino, northern Italy.
+He painted the sanctuary end of the chapel and fellow prisoners decorated the entire interior.
 They created a facade out of concrete, concealing the shape of the hut and making the building look like a church.
 The light holders were made out of corned beef tins.
 The baptismal font was made from the inside of a car exhaust covered in a layer of concrete.

 When his fellow prisoners were released shortly before the end of the war, Chiocchetti remained on the island to finish decorating the newly consecrated chapel.